isomerpages/govtech-gobusiness-main/_start-a-business/key-steps-to-start/reserve-your-business-name.md

 accordion-new:
   - title: Apply for Business Name - Sole Proprietorship/Partnership
     content: |
-      Here's what you need to know to apply for a business name for a Sole Proprietorship or Partnership.
+      Here's what you need to know to apply for a business (Sole Proprietorship/Partnership) name.

       **Application Fee**
       - $15